Copyright © Ministry of Health Singapore. All Rights Reserved.

 Different types of sleep disorders, including snoring, obstructive sleep apnoea and insomnia, can be assessed, diagnosed and treated at CGH.

 Changi General Hospital’s (CGH) Integrated Sleep Service (ISS) provides a comprehensive assessment, diagnosis and treatment service to patients with different types of sleep disorders under one roof.

 Located at Specialist Clinic R, CGH ISS combines the expertise of specialists from the following departments:

 CGH ISS offers our patients coordinated care by bringing together a diverse group of healthcare professionals to deliver the best medical attention and care for you.
 With these specialists located under one service, it saves inter-referral time.
 For GPs and family physicians, CGH ISS is a one-stop referral centre.

-At our sleep clinic, we put you at the centre to deliver positive clinical outcomes and a high quality of service.
-With proven technologies and techniques, we offer an environment in which your sleep disorders are cared for by the most appropriate experts with the most advanced equipment.
+At our sleep clinic, we put you at the centre to deliver positive clinical outcomes and high quality of service.
+With proven technologies and techniques, we offer an environment where your sleep disorders are cared for by the most appropriate experts with the most advanced equipment.

 The Sleep Laboratory has five beds and is equipped with advanced wireless transmission capability, conducting over 700 sleep studies a year.

 Designed to simulate the home environment, our sleep clinic is conducive to peaceful sleep and relaxation.
 The rooms are quiet and furnished with light-blocking curtains, attached toilets, television sets and magazines.
 We have installed infrared synchronised cameras that work in the dark to capture your sleep positions and behaviour without disturbing you.